wtthornton/LocalMCP/imp/phases/roadmap.md

 - **System Integration**:
   - End-to-end testing of all Phase 5 features
   - Performance benchmarking and optimization
-  - Security penetration testing
+  - Security testing and vulnerability scanning
-  - Reliability and stress testing
+  - Reliability testing and performance validation
   - Documentation and user guide updates
 - **Success Criteria**:
-  - 99.9% uptime in production environments
+  - Reliable operation for daily development work
-  - Sub-second response times for cached operations
+  - Fast response times for cached operations (< 1 second)
-  - Zero security vulnerabilities in audit
+  - No critical security issues
-  - Complete offline functionality
+  - Complete offline functionality when needed
-  - Enterprise-grade monitoring and alerting
+  - Comprehensive monitoring and alerting for vibe coders

 ---